postdigitalcultures/server_docker/README.md

 ## Lego

-As of 2024-08-29, all SSL certificates are managed using [Lego](https://go-acme.github.io/lego/).
+As of 2024-08-29, the *.postdigitalcultures.org SSL certificate is managed using [Lego](https://go-acme.github.io/lego/).
 This runs Let's Encrypt requests and automates the process of adding DNS records for domain challenges.

 This runs using:

 `docker-compose -f /home/cpc_admin/docker/docker-compose-lego.yml up lego-renew`

-All SSL certificates are now kept in the directory /etc/letsencrypt/lego_cert_store which is mirrored as a volume in the Nginx webserver Docker container.
+This SSL certificate is now kept in the directory /etc/letsencrypt/lego_cert_store which is mirrored as a volume in the Nginx webserver Docker container.

+There's another SSL certificate for a different domain that is set up to auto-renew through Certbot and WordPress ACME challenges but in the event that it does not renew, run:

+`certbot certonly --webroot -w /home/kwalker/curatorial -d curatorial-research.com -d www.curatorial-research.com`

 ## deprecated SSL process